asteroid-lang/asteroid/Asteroid User Guide.md

 ## Flow of Control Statements

 Control structure implementation in Asteroid is along the lines of any of the modern programming languages such as Python, Swift, or Rust.
 For example, the `for` loop allows you to iterate over lists without having to explicitly define a loop index counter.
 In addition, the `if` statement defines what does or does not happen when certain conditions are met.
-For a list of all control statements in Asteroid, see the reference guide.<sup>1</sup>
+For a list of all control statements in Asteroid, see the reference guide of endnotes.<sup>1</sup>

 Looking at the list of supported flow of control statements there are really not a lot of surprises.
 For example, here is a short program with a `for` loop that prints out the first ten even positive integers,
 ```